Can My House Be Sold Without My Approval?

 Work with a Great Divorce Lawyer to Be Sure…

 Unfortunately, some people do think that they have the right to sell a marital home without the consent of their soon-to-be-former spouse.
 This is rarely the case, and most New York judges will put a stop to any sales as soon as they learn of the situation.
-If you are concerned that your spouse may try to sell the family home without your knowledge, contact the Hudson Valley attorneys at Klein & Sanchez.
+If you are concerned that your spouse may try to sell the family home without your knowledge, contact the Hudson Valley attorneys at Klein Law, P.C..
 These seasoned practitioners help families understand the division of property in New York, and they can also put a stop to a house sale that your spouse may be planning.

 Categories: